-To check the battery status, press the On/off (\circlearrowleft) button.
-If the indicator light doesn't illuminate, you may need to change the batteries.
-You can check the battery level in Keyboard Preferences.
-Choose Apple (\clubsuit) > System Preferences and click Keyboard.
+To check the battery status, press the power ( $\circlearrowleft$ ) button.
+If the indicator light doesn't glow, you may need to change the batteries.
+You can check the battery level in Keyboard preferences.
+Choose Apple ( $\clubsuit$ ) > System Preferences and click Keyboard.
 The battery level is in the lower-left corner.